- Who should apply to the SCM program?

 Who should apply to the SCM program?

-The SCM program is designed for early-career supply chain professionals who want to go back to school and receive advanced training in supply chain management.
+The Master's in Supply Chain Management program is designed for early-career supply chain professionals who want to go back to school and receive advanced training in supply chain and engineering management.
 Candidates should have work experience and good quantitative skills, including some college-level calculus, linear algebra, and probability/statistics.
 However, you need not have a degree in engineering to apply.
 Classroom and personal interaction is enhanced by varied experiences in the student body.
 SCM Admissions strives to build a class with diverse backgrounds such as finance, information technology, management, marketing, and sales.
 We encourage students from a wide variety of backgrounds and disciplines to apply.
 If you have questions about whether you would be a good candidate for the SCM program, please contact us directly.

 What if I have little or no work experience?